kaliRegenold/SeniorDesign/DesignDoc/source/prototypes.rst

 Sprint Retrospective
 ~~~~~~~~~~~~~~~~~~~~
-Because the cameras already cycle through automatically to find an AR-tag this algorithm was fairly easy
+Because the cameras already cycle through automatically to find an AR tag this algorithm was fairly easy
 to write.
 Most of this sprint involved testing that resulted in another set of good verifiable test results
 on the localization system.
 Also the bug that was revealed once fixed will improve accuracy of the robot's
 localization.